chamitopepito22/FrontDeskApp/README.md

 1. User can create Customer and Facility information.
 2. A customer can store small, medium and large boxes in a facility.
 You can only store box to their designated box type.
 3. FrontDeskApp user can check if there are available for specific box sizes.
+4. If there no available space in the facility, user cannot store a package.
-4. User can retrieve package for customers.
+5. User can retrieve package for customers.

 The can download the backend process here: https://github.com/chamitopepito22/codingTestRestAPI